How to get a divorce - step by step

 If you’re sorting out money and property as part of your divorce, it's normally recommended to wait until the financial matters have been resolved because your legal rights and responsibilities will change after you’re divorced.

-You can read the full government advice on how your legal rights and responsibilities change after divorce here, but the key things that are affected are to do with pensions and wills, particularly if you're sharing any pensions as part of your agreement.
+You can read the full government advice on how your legal rights and responsibilities change after divorce here, but the key things that are affected gave to do with pensions and wills, particularly if you're sharing any pensions as part of your agreement.

 You can find more information about applying for your final order in our guide here.